Shape-Fragments/shape-fragments-spec/section/conventions.md

 rdfs:|http://www.w3.org/2000/01/rdf-schema#

-In the examples in this document color-coded boxes containing RDF graphs in Turtle are used.
+In the examples in this document color-coded boxes containing RDF graphs in the Turtle syntax [[Turtle]] are used.
 We use different colors for input graphs, shape graphs and shape graph fragments as follows: